[Looking for Charlie's main web site?]

 (And of course, you could use a different URL than /cf/status, but beware the oft-made warning about "security by obscurity".)

-The wiser plan is to ALWAYS set this read_only option on, by default, if enabling this status worker.
+The wiser plan is to ALWAYS set this read_only option on, by default, if enabling this Status Worker.
 If you need to make changes, change them in the config files and restart the worker (restart Apache or IIS, or in IIS you could also just recycle the app pool associated with the connector to restart it.)

-Note that this status worker feature is indeed enabled PER CONNECTOR (and I discuss later how you view it PER WEB SITE).
+Note that this Status Worker feature is indeed enabled PER CONNECTOR (and I discuss later how you view it PER WEB SITE).

-But my point here is that if you have configured more than one connector (if you have multiple numbered folders under [coldfusion10|11]\config\wsconfig), and you want to have a status worker working for each, then you need to specify this configuration (in the files Chinoy showed) within each connector folder.
+But my point here is that if you have configured more than one connector (if you have multiple numbered folders under [coldfusion]\config\wsconfig), and you want to have a Status Worker working for each, then you need to specify this configuration (in the files Chinoy showed) within each connector folder.
 If you get a 404 error trying to access the /cf/status URL, this is probably your problem.
 (You can get that also, though, if you just forgot to restart the web server/recycle the app pool for the site in question.)

-The way you would get to each status worker is to visit the site's URL by whatever way your web server's configuration defines a binding (for a domain/ip address and/or port), and then add the status URL you setup (like /cf/status).
+The way you would get to each Status Worker is to visit the site's URL by whatever way your web server's configuration defines a binding (for a domain/ip address and/or port), and then add the status URL you setup (like /cf/status).

 Again, I'll have more to say on this in a moment, but if you had multiple web sites sharing one or multiple connectors, you would use the /cf/status URL to view the monitor for each site's domain/ip/port to see the status of connections from the web server to CF for that site.
 (Note that it's totally ok for the worker name and indeed the URL pattern to be the same in multiple connectors.
 Connectors are independent from each other.)

 So yes, this means that for you to know the status of connections against ALL your sites you'd need to run this tool AGAINST ALL YOUR SITES, one at a time.
+Frustrating, I agree.
+Even so, the tool has value for any particular site you may be interested in inspecting.

+Being able to see all the connector values for all sites at once could be valuable, because you may be having a problem with one site's use of connections and not another!
 Another benefit would be to know how many connections are being used across ALL sites at one time, as would be counted against the total connection_pool_size for that connector, and the maxthreads defined in CF.

-[I will note, though, that if you have your web site bindings setup so that a given web site does respond to multiple domains and/or subdomains, then you only need to view the status worker for one of those sites, as it's per SITE not per domain within a site, technically.
-And FWIW, the status worker does not reflect any requests made using ColdFusion's built-in web server, such as may have enabled to process requests for the CF Admin, for instance.]
+[I will note, though, that if you have your web site bindings setup so that a given web site does respond to multiple domains and/or subdomains, then you only need to view the Status Worker for one of those sites, as it's per SITE not per domain within a site, technically.
+And FWIW, the Status Worker does not reflect any requests made using ColdFusion's built-in web server, such as may have enabled to process requests for the CF Admin, for instance.]

-As for a means to automatically monitor the status worker, I will also note that there is an option in the status worker to cause its output to be rendered as XML.
+As for a means to automatically monitor the Status Worker, I will also note that there is an option in the Status Worker to cause its output to be rendered as XML.
 One could create a mechanism to track that information programmatically, though it's beyond the scope of this post to explore that further.

-My point is that if you are viewing the output of the status worker, it is NOT necessarily cumulative over a very long period of time.
+My point is that if you are viewing the output of the Status Worker, it is NOT necessarily cumulative over a very long period of time.
 It could reflect only minutes worth of information, even though CF has not itself restarted.

 The information reported by this Status Worker mechanism may be helpful for some problems, so do check it out.
 But it's not clear to me if it will help us all to understand/resolve problems related to proper configuration of the connector, as have been discussed in the Adobe blog entries like the one I mentioned before, at ColdFusion 11 IIS Connector Tuning.

-My observation of things is that the "count" info (such as the counts of how many requests are "busy", or "connected") are the same information that can be seen in the metrics.log (new in CF10 and 11), assuming it's properly configured.
+My observation of things is that the "count" info (such as the counts of how many requests are "busy", or "connected") are the same information that can be seen in the metrics.log (new in CF10 and above), assuming it's properly configured.
 (I've done a separate post on that, where I report how the port in the CF Admin Debugging Output page setting for this should be the connector/AJP port, at least if most requests to CF do connect through an external web server.
 Sadly, the CF Admin defaults to using CF's built-in web server port, 8500.)

-Anyway, I can report that the "busy" value (in the status worker report, and the metrics.log) does reflect the number of currently running requests (if any), if you do have long-running CFML requests (running in that site and connector).
+Anyway, I can report that the "busy" value (in the Status Worker report, and the metrics.log) does reflect the number of currently running requests (if any), if you do have long-running CFML requests (running in that site and connector).
 That's interesting, but remember again that this only reflects requests in THAT site and connector.
 If you have requests running against OTHER sites and/or connectors, this total will NOT equal the TOTAL number of running requests in CF (which IS reported in the metrics log, CFSTAT, and tools like the CF Enterprise Server Monitor, FusionReactor, and SeeFusion).

 The "connected" ("Con") value (in both) is more interesting.
 It seems to reflect the count of connections, which do indeed live on beyond the life of a request (and can be terminated after being inactive for a while by changing the connection_pool_timeout feature discussed in the Adobe IIS connector tuning blog entry mentioned above, or again are terminated if the web server or app pool in IIS is recycled.)
 That number may be helpful for knowing when the number of connections is being starved (also discussed in that IIS connector tuning blog entry, but again it's a challenge that this worker only reports for the one site against which you're running it.)

 The "state" value may be useful, if it's ever showing other than "OK".
 The legend indicates that we may want to watch out for a state value of "OK (busy)" (all connections busy), or perhaps also "ERR" (error, with possible sub-"states"), or maybe even "OK (idle)" (no requests handled).
-More on these in the Tomcat status worker reference docs.
+More on these in the Tomcat Status Worker reference docs.

-Just remember, again, as discussed above, the info in this status worker report is only for requests against THAT site and reflects information since the web server (and/or IIS app pool underlying that site) was last restarted.
+Just remember, again, as discussed above, the info in this Status Worker report is only for requests against THAT site and reflects information since the web server (and/or IIS app pool underlying that site) was last restarted.

-7) The Status Worker can help manage Tomcat/CF clusters
+Status Worker can help manage Tomcat/CF clusters

-8) Monitoring the connector with JMX
+Monitoring the connector with JMX

-9) Conclusion
+Conclusion

-So the status worker is an interesting Tomcat feature, which CF users may want to leverage for monitoring the web server connector, which handles communications between the web server and CF. It can help track how the connector is being used, and it may help understand configuration issues regarding the connector.
+So the Status Worker is an interesting Tomcat feature, which CF users may want to leverage for monitoring the web server connector, which handles communications between the web server and CF. It can help track how the connector is being used, and it may help understand configuration issues regarding the connector.

-I'd love to hear if others have success using the status worker, and for sure if I get to work with someone with the problem and we discover something using the status worker, I'll update here or create a new post.
+I'd love to hear if others have success using the Status Worker, and for sure if I get to work with someone with the problem and we discover something using the Status Worker, I'll update here or create a new post.

 Hope all that's helpful.

-For more content like this from Charlie Arehart:Need more help with problems?
+For more content like this from Charlie Arehart: Need more help with problems?

-- If you may prefer direct help, rather than digging around here/elsewhere or via comments, he can help via his online consulting services
+• If you may prefer direct help, rather than digging around here/elsewhere or via comments, he can help via his online consulting services

-- See that page for more on how he can help a) over the web, safely and securely, b) usually very quickly, c) teaching you along the way, and d) with satisfaction guaranteed
+• See that page for more on how he can help a) over the web, safely and securely, b) usually very quickly, c) teaching you along the way, and d) with satisfaction guaranteed

 I guess our setting is not correct because the timeout setting in wsconfig's configuration files is set to 60 seconds and I see connectionTimeout="20000" in the server.xml file.
 Should I set connectionTimeout="60000" in the server.xml file to match wsconfig?
 Or should I change the value in wsconfig configuration files to be 20 seconds instead of 60?
 Or does it even matter?
 Thanks